jesseops/talk_chirpy/talk/talk.md

 ---

 ### Classes
-OOB doesn't have to be scary...
+OOP doesn't have to be scary...

 ----